PHILAE-PROJECT/agilkia/README.md

 # Example Usages

+Agilkia requires Python 3.7 or higher.
-Here is how install this toolkit using conda:
+Here is how to install this toolkit using conda:
 ```
 conda install -c mark.utting agilkia
 ```